TN 8 (02-05)

 2. Services at or Above the Hearing Level

-The Office of Disability Adjudication and Review (ODAR) authorizes the fee for cases decided at the hearing or request for review levels.
+Office of Hearings Operations (OHO) or the Office of Appelate Operation (OAO) authorizes the fee for cases decided at the hearing or request for review levels.
 The court authorizes the fee for services the claimant’s attorney provided before the court.

 a.
 Notice to Representative